Last updated October 2nd, 2018.

 EDITOR’S UPDATE: This article was read by over 12,000 people in Brunei since it was published less than two days ago.
 That’s 3% of the entire country’s population.

-Brunei’s situation might improve if locals were less eager to defend an economy which has been in recession for the past five years.
+Brunei’s situation might improve if locals were less eager to defend an economy that has been in recession for half the last decade.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Istanbul Property Market Becomes Cheapest in Asia - October 9, 2018